machinekoder/pickit-docs/docs/documentation/teach/explaining-the-teach-detection-parameters.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A model can be selected by clicking on the respective table row.
-When the model is loaded, it will automatically be shown in the Model view.
+When the model is loaded, it will automatically be shown in the :ref:`Model view <model-view>`.

 Enable or disable a model
 ^^^^^^^^^^^^^^^^^^^^^^^^^